swcarpentry/shell-novice/episodes/03-create.md

 > > 3.
 Some programs do not generate output files themselves, but
 > >     instead require that empty files have already been generated.
 > >     When the program is run, it searches for an existing file to
-> >     populate with it's output.
+> >     populate with its output.
 The touch command allows you to
 > >     efficiently generate a blank text file to be used by such
 > >     programs.
 {: .challenge}